-| Lance Armstrong Born: 18-Sep-1971 Birthplace: Plano, TX
+Lance Armstrong Born: 18-Sep-1971 Birthplace: Plano, TX

-Gender: Male Religion: Atheist Race or Ethnicity: White Sexual orientation: Straight Occupation: Sports Figure Nationality: United States Executive summary: 7-time Tour De France winner Lance Armstrong's mother was 17 when she gave birth.
+Gender: Male Religion: Atheist Race or Ethnicity: White Sexual orientation: Straight Occupation: Cyclist Nationality: United States Executive summary: 7-time Tour De France winner, disqualified Lance Armstrong's mother was 17 when she gave birth.
 His father abandoned them when he was two, and Armstrong has never seen him since.
 When reporters ask, he refers to his natural father as "the DNA donor".
 Lance started as a triathlete, the sport where competitors swim, cycle and run.
 He was good in the water and fast on his feet, but cycling was Armstrong's strength, and he soon decided to concentrate on cycling competitions.
 He won the US amateur cycling championship in 1991, and turned professional the following year.

 In 1996 Lance Armstrong was diagnosed with testicular cancer, which had already spread to his brain and lungs, and doctors told him he had a 50/50 chance of surviving.
 Armstrong underwent surgery, received high-dose chemotherapy, and eventually recovered.
 His doctors then told him the 50/50 line had been a little white lie -- his actual odds of survival had been much worse, but they did not want to get his spirits down.
 In 1997, Armstrong began cycling again, and established the Lance Armstrong Foundation.
 The Foundation provides education and advocacy for cancer patients, and funds cancer research.

-In August 2005, Jean-Marie Leblanc, director of the Tour de France, said that Armstrong owes the world an explanation after French newspaper L'Equipe reported that erythropoietin ("EPO"), a performance-enhancing drug, had been found in Armstrong's stored blood sample from 1999.
-But it is questionable whether a sample would be stable after that period of time, and it is not even known with certainty that the sample was his.
-Armstrong has always denied taking performance-enhancing drugs.[1]
+On 24 August 2012, US Anti-Doping Agency determined that Armstrong had used banned substances and erased his cycling titles, and further banned him for life from the sport.
+In a 2013 interview with Oprah Winfrey, Armstrong finally admitted using performance-enhancing drugs during his years of cycling victories.
 [1] See "Lance Denies 'Credible' Report He Used Steroids", Associated Press, 23 August 2005, and Dale Robertson, "Lance Responds Angrily to Tour Director's Reaction", Houston Chronicle, 25 August 2005, a physician comments on the reliability of testing such old samples: "We are extremely surprised that urine samples could have been tested in 2004 and revealed the presence of EPO, Dr. Christiane Ayotte of the Institut National de la Recherché Scientifique told VeloNews.
 In its natural state or the synthesized version it's not stable in urine, even if stored at minus 20 degrees."

 Father: Edward Gunderson Mother: Linda Armstrong Kelly (nee Mooneyham) Father: Terry Armstrong (stepfather) Wife: Kristin Richard (m.
 8-May-1998, div.
 2003, one son, two daughters) Son: Luke David Armstrong (12-Oct-1999) Daughter: Isabelle Armstrong (twin, b.
 2001) Daughter: Grace Armstrong (twin, b.
-2001) Girlfriend: Sheryl Crow (singer/songwriter, together 2004) Girlfriend: Ashley Olsen (Olsen twin, together 2007) Girlfriend: Anna Hansen (together since 2008, one son) Son: Max Armstrong (b.
-7-Jun-2009)
+2001) Girlfriend: Sheryl Crow (singer/songwriter, together 2004) Girlfriend: Ashley Olsen (Olsen twin, together 2007) Girlfriend: Anna Hansen (together since 2008, one son, one daughter) Son: Max Armstrong (b.
+7-Jun-2009) Daughter: Olivia Marie Armstrong (b.
+18-Oct-2010)

 High School: Plano East Senior High, Plano, TX High School: Dallas, TX (1989)